eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lanechange.md

 A reason may be further qualified by the addition of the string **|urgent**.

+If a vehicle has the [generic parameter](../GenericParameters.md) "lcReason", that value will be added to the 'reason' attribute in the output.
+This can be used to further qualify the change reason when influencing vehicles via [TraCI](../../TraCI/Change_Vehicle_State.md).

 ### Continuous Lane Changes

 If the simulation is performed with the